Year of Call: 2010

 BVC, BPP Law School

 Rachel is a specialist family law barrister with a particular interest in the financial aspects of family breakdown and the arrangements for children after parental separation.
-She handles a broad caseload of financial remedy matters, including those brought under Schedule 1 of the Children Act 1989, and private law children, some of which have local authority involvement.
+She handles a broad caseload of complex financial remedy matters and Schedule 1 of the Children Act 1989 disputes.
+Rachel is regularly instructed in private law children matters involving issues of shared care, intractable opposition to contact and those in which the local authority have become involved due to allegations of harm.

 Rachel has a particular interest in intractable private law matters.
-She co-authored and presented a paper for the 6th World Congress on Family Law and Children’s Rights in Sydney, Australia on this issue in 2013.
+She co-authored and presented a paper for the 6th World Congress on Family Law and Children’s Rights in Sydney, Australia on this issue.
 Rachel was awarded the International Professional and Legal Development Grant to assist her in presenting this paper in Sydney.

 Rachel has also been led in the Supreme Court in the matter of A (Children) UKSC 60 by Baroness Scotland QC and Ruth Kirby on behalf of the Centre for Family Law and Practice.
 Rachel regularly represents clients in all levels of the family court and High Court.